Oslandia/qgis-versioning/README.md

 Use the plugin in qgis
 ----------------------

-FOnce the test database have been created, open qgis.
+Once the test database have been created, open qgis.

 Activate the plugin 'versioning' in the plugin manager.